-NBA Rumors: Lakers Have Rock Solid Backup Plan In Case Of LeBron James Snub, Explains Eric Pincus Of ‘B/R’
+NBA Rumors: Lakers Have Rock Solid Backup Plan In Case Of LeBron James Snub, Explains Eric Pincus Of ‘BR’

-Sunday night’s 127-113 victory against the Cleveland Cavaliers at Staples Center was a big match for the Los Angeles Lakers not only because it delivered their 30th win of the season, the game also served as a recruiting platform for would be free-agent LeBron James.
+Sunday night’s 127-113 victory against the Cleveland Cavaliers at the Staples Center was a big match for the Los Angeles Lakers not only because it delivered their 30th win of the season, the game also served as a recruiting platform for would be free agent LeBron James.
 But as what NBA insider Ramona Shelburne stressed in her recent article on ESPN, no one knows what’s on LeBron’s mind right now except himself.

 The Lakers will have some serious competition (the Cleveland Cavaliers, Houston Rockets, and the Philadelphia 76ers) in their pursuit of James this summer.
-Chasing big-time free agents usually presents a hit-or-miss situation, but Lakers fans shouldn’t worry too much because the franchise apparently has a strong fallback option if LeBron snubs L.A, according to NBA insider and cap expert Eric Pincus of NBA TV and Bleacher Report.
+Chasing big time free agents usually presents a hit-or-miss situation, but Lakers fans shouldn’t worry too much because the franchise apparently has a strong fallback option if LeBron snubs L.A, according to NBA insider and cap expert Eric Pincus of NBA TV and Bleacher Report.

 In last week’s episode of Dwight & Aaron on RIP City Radio 620, Pincus discussed a number of hot NBA topics, including the much-talked LeBron to Lakers scenario.
 While he believes the Lakers have made a strong case as a potential landing spot for LeBron, Pincus is also aware of the uncertainty surrounding the four-time NBA MVP.